em00k/NextBuild/README.md

 Thanks to :

 - Jose Rodgriguez aka Boriel for ZXBasic
+- Kounch for Text to NextBASIC File Converter for ZX Spectrum Next
 - JSJ for his ZXBasic vscode extenstion
 - Remy Sharp for his hover helper code
 - Mike Dailly for CSpect